The James Willetts Experience

-Also, one of my most important roles for you is as a sort of "time traveller", where I keep things in perspective, whenever over-thinking about the final product gives way to technical minutia, and vice versa.
-I can guarantee that when you find yourself obsessing over perfecting a tiny line in the performance, & it is affecting the overall "magic" of your creation, I will gently pull your point of view to see the grand scope; however, if you're the type to focus primarily on release dates and promotion while the studio clock is running, I won't forget that we're in the room that day to capture the moment, so you can leave the minutia to me.
-In the words of Tina Turner, "We're not leaving until it's awesome ."
+Also, one of my most important roles for you is as a sort of time traveller, where I keep things in perspective, whenever over-thinking about the final product gives way to technical minutia, and vice versa.
+I can guarantee that when you find yourself obsessing over perfecting a tiny line in the performance, & it is affecting the overall magic of your creation, I will gently pull your point of view to see the grand scope; however, if you're the type to focus primarily on release dates and promotion while the studio clock is running, I won't forget that we're in the room that day to capture the moment, so you can leave the minutia to me.
+In the words of Tina Turner, "We're not leaving until it's awesome."

 Likewise, my work is not done when you leave.
 There are some engineers who will bundle up your hard drive and send you on your way, wishing you well and to, "Have a nice life!"
 The limitations of my field restrict my ability to really push your project (I can't tour your record for you, but my experience playing in several touring outfits across nine countries can definitely give you some input!), so it is in my best interest to really arm you with what's next once you leave the studio for the day.
 Have you thought of sync licenses?
 Touring?
 Mastering?
 Management?
 I can put you in touch with everyone I know, as well as tell you everything I've learned, with which you can do whatever you'd like.
 It's not just your blood, sweat & tears on this project.
-I've been bleeding, sweating, and crying right there with you up until now.
+I've been right there with you up until now.

 And that means I'll be celebrating just as much when your vision is realized.